 Located where Parliament meets and Canada’s foreign relations play out, Carleton is able to give its students access to unique learning opportunities they won’t get anywhere else.
-This is because Ottawa is home to an unparralleled network of federal government agencies, NGOs, global companies, embassies and high commissions.
+This is because Ottawa is home to an unparalleled network of federal government agencies, NGOs, global companies, embassies and high commissions.

 Not only is Ottawa one of the world’s top sites for research and development—90% of Canada’s industrial communication R&D is conducted here—it is an established global technology centre.
-In addition to housing the likes of IBM, Alcatel-Lucent, Cisco Systems and Shopify, there are more then 1,500 high-tech companies with fewer than 50 employees, a product of the city’s strong entrepreneurial culture.
+In addition to housing the likes of IBM, Alcatel-Lucent, Cisco Systems and Shopify, there are more than 1,500 high-tech companies with fewer than 50 employees, a product of the city’s strong entrepreneurial culture.

 Politicians, researchers, artists, entrepreneurs and businesspeople—are regular visitors to campus as speakers and guests at networking events.